 Some have argued that healthcare is a must that everyone benefits from.
 Not so.
 The rich can pay for their own healthcare.
 So, then I am accused of being a hypocrite.
 Again, not so.
 Every country in the world that I’ve lived in or visited believes that the cornerstone to success should be or is education.
 There is no other starting point.
-Whether you are rich or poor, if you have a good education, one can financially become successful, at least in all of the countries that I’ve visited or lived in.
+Whether you are rich or poor, if you have a good education, one can financially become successful and independent, at least in all of the countries that I’ve visited or lived in.
 Once someone has such financial flexibility they can afford, on their own, to pay for food, shelter, clothing, healthcare insurance, and other essentials and luxuries.
 Therefore, I believe that education is the cornerstone to every other necessity in life, and if wildly financially successful then not jast the cornerstone to necessities, but also luxuries.
 This is why I believe that public education must be made available to anyone that has the aptitude and willingness to study and make it on their own.
 No other programs should be made available through government.
 All so called “social programs” should be conducted through private charities, otherwise we violate the moral principle that no individual must be forced into serving the benefit of another.
 Also, the way I think about public education, it is an infrastructure program, and not a so called “social program.”

-By limiting the government services to these three things: 1) Self-defense, 2) infrastructure and 3) education, I strongly believe that we can limit taxes to an average of about $15,000 per person who is working in the US.
+By limiting the government services to these three things: 1) Self-defense, 2) infrastructure and 3) education, I strongly believe that we can limit taxes to an average of about $15,000 per person (as of 2013 when the post was written) who is working in the US.
 Again, in the US, this translates into about $2 trillion of income tax revenue or roughly $700 billion for self-defense (exclude war spending and it should be even less), $400 billion for infrastructure (need the extra $100 billion to upgrade and maintain our infrastructure) and $900 billion for education.
 Interest expense and principal on government debt should be collected as a separate item or through a national sales tax until it is reduced to a manageable level, after which interest and principal should be collected through the income tax mechanism.
 I’ve written about what is an acceptable level of debt in my book, “The New Constitution for Modern America,” so I’m not going to go into it here.

 Anyway, the minimization of taxes will maximize capital available to the private sector, which would then fuel economic growth to unprecedented levels.
 This economic investment and growth is the best and only policy justifiable to alleviate and fight against poverty.
 However, should individuals choose to use excess capital for charitable functions, low income taxes would also maximize the available capital for such activities as well.
 Please note that in my perfect world, there are no state governments, so no state taxes, and since education is being paid for through the central government, local/municipal jurisdictions need not collect property taxes for this purpose either.
 Therefore, if necessary, there is more than enough room for the average tax to increase from an average of $15,000 to a maximum of 20% of an individual’s income.